Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 aclorch is used to deal with configurations of ACL table and ACL rules.
 New rule action for control ARS operation.

-ARS is closely tied to vendor-specific hardware implementations, requiring thorough validation of all configurations using SAI capabilities.
+* ARS is closely tied to vendor-specific hardware implementations, requiring thorough validation of all configurations (apis and attributes) using SAI capabilities.

 ### High-Level Design

 - A standard ARS configuration consists of creating an ARS profile and enabling ARS on the designated ports.
 This process also includes activating ARS for nexthop groups (Adaptive Routing) and LAGs (Adaptive Switching).
 At present, configurations are carried out manually via CONFIG_DB, with potential future enhancements to incorporate management through an external controller or routing protocol extensions.
+In order to minimize NHG recreations on network convergence, in case of ARS NHG SAI "set" operation is not supported, ARS NHG configuration will be delayed at the init.

 - New orchagent: ArsOrch responsible for
 1. Creating/Updating ARS profile